Magyartanulas/magyartanulas.github.io/accusative_plurals.md

 But wait, there's more!

-In Hungarian, when a noun becomes quaintified (either by numbers or by adjectives) it becomes singular.
+In Hungarian, when a noun becomes quantified (either by numbers or by adjectives) it becomes singular.

 * Fák - (trees)
 * Két fa - (Two trees)